-Not long after, Weaver was released from the company, and another legal battle ensued between he and ZeniMax, and again was handled outside of court.
+Not long after, Weaver was released from the company, and another legal battle ensued between him and ZeniMax; and again, it was handled outside of court.

 Bethesda acquired Fallout during the development of the third game in the series, taking over for the previous studios.

-Another large game studio, id Software from that point forward would be published by Bethesda Softworks.
+From that point forward, id Software would be published by Bethesda Softworks.

 Bethesda’s willingness to experiment would prove invaluable as time moved on.

-Bethesda took the initiative in 2015 to expand their reach to the mobile gaming market with the release of Fallout: Shelter, a free-to-play game based on the successful Fallout series.
+Bethesda took the initiative in 2015 to expand its reach to the mobile gaming market with the release of Fallout: Shelter, a free-to-play game based on the successful Fallout series.

-Then, taking another big swing, the company announced their intention to reboot the Doom series, one of id Software’s classic titles that led the way for first person shooter video games with several titles being released in the 1990’s.
+Later, the company announced its intention to reboot the Doom series, one of id Software’s classic titles.

 In 2018, the company released Fallout 76, another experimental Fallout title.